Jean-Pierre Boyer: Unification of Hispaniola

-On 30 November 1821, several frontier towns near the border with Santo Domingo raised the Haitian flag as a show of independence.
+On 30 November 1821, Jose Nunez de Caceres, president of the Spanish side of Hispaniola, declared the independence of the Spanish side of the island.
 The new nation was known as the Republic of Spanish Haiti.
 On 1 December 1821, the leaders of the new nation resolved to unite it with Gran Colombia.

-But, some politicians and military officers in Santo Domingo favored unification with the Republic of Haiti.
-Former slaves sought to secure emancipation under the Haitian President Jean-Pierre Boyer.
-Another faction based in Dajabon, near the border, opposed union with Gran Colombia and supported Boyer.

-Boyer sought to protect his country from the danger of France or Spain re-taking Santo Domingo and attacking or re-conquering Haiti.
+Boyer sought to protect his country from the danger of France or Spain re-taking the Spanish side of the island and using it as a foothold to attack or re-conquer Haiti.
 He wanted to maintain Haitian independence and secure the freedom of the slaves in Santo Domingo.

 After promising protection to several Dominican frontier governors and securing their allegiance, in February 1822 Boyer annexed the newly independent state with a force of 50,000 soldiers.
 These forces encountered little resistance from the considerably smaller Dominican population.
-On 9 February 1822, Boyer formally entered the capital city, Santo Domingo, where Núñez de Cáceres handed over the keys to the city.
+On 9 February 1822, Boyer formally entered the capital city, Santo Domingo, where Jose Núñez de Cáceres handed over the keys to the city.
 Dominicans reacted uneasily to the Haitian invasion.

 The island of Hispaniola was now united under one government from Cape Tiburon to Cape Samana.
 By awarding land to Haitian military officers at the expense of former members of the Spanish forces of Santo Domingo, Boyer reduced his influence with the Spanish-Haitian leadership.
-He continued the policy of Pétion, his former political mentor, of helping free people of color in other Spanish-American colonies to resist the Spanish crown.
+He continued the policy of Pétion, his former political mentor, of helping free blacks in other Spanish-American colonies to resist the Spanish crown.
 Boyer ignored Haitian political opponents who called for reforms, such as parliamentary democracy, and veteran generals of the War of Independence, who believed that the revolution was not complete and that they were being neglected.